Nuitka/Nuitka/Developer_Manual.rst

   The outline functions would not be considered closure takers, nor closure givers.
 They should be visited when they are used, almost like a statement sequences, and returns would define their value.

+* Statement Sequences with only a frame contained should be optimized

+  While it's probably not all that relevant, it appears that the empty module at least contains a statement sequence that ends up with only a frame child.

 .. raw:: pdf